 The neat thing about this recipe is that it is really easy, packed full of nutrients and doesn’t require any raising agents.
 After a while, you’ll have this recipe memorized and be able to whip up a batch in no time.
 All you need is a bowl, spoon and pan.
 Heck, you can even mix up a batch right in the pan!

 It’s a dense bread and extremely satisfying and versatile.
-It’s wonderful served plain with bread and butter, or buried under heaps of pate or other savoury toppings.
-It’s also wonderful toasted.
+A versatile, wonderful bread served plain with bread and butter, or buried under heaps of pate or other savoury toppings.
+You can also enjoy it toasted.
 The flavour changes completely when the nuts turn golden brown and toasted.
-Try with almond or peanut butter and a dobble of jam.
+You may want to try some with almond or peanut butter and a dobble of jam.
 Yum!

 Try mixing it up a bit – use different types of nuts or throw in a handful of shredded coconut.
-Or, make a sweeter version by adding cinnamon and raisins or dried cranberries.
+Another variation is to make a sweeter version by adding cinnamon and raisins or dried cranberries.

 - 1 cup sunflower seeds